sangvishtechnologies/Turo-Clone-App/README.md

 ## ✨ Top Features of an AI-Powered Car Rental App

-The following are some of the remarkable features of Turo car rental clone app to different users who include riders, drivers, and admins.
+The following are some of the remarkable features of [**Turo Car Rental Clone App**](https://sangvish.com/turo-clone/)  to different users who include riders, drivers, and admins.

 ---